|

 being absorbed via his gut…his feed either erupted up or blasted

-out!
 We were informed that we were facing not only the prospect of a

-small bowel transplant but now a liver transplant too!
+small bowel transplant but now a liver transplant too!.

 Another trip